 Geometry and Space

 Images from the new Design Museum, open in 2016, Kensington, London.

 Housed in the former Commonwealth building, repurposed by architects John Pawson and OMA.

 Focus on lines and angles, the light tone of the oak staircase and the airiness of the triple height atrium, that allows for dynamic views of the geometric roof structure.

-A complex of cultural venues including performance venues and The Hayward, contemporary art gallery, situated on the bank of the Thames.
+The Southbank Centre is a complex of cultural venues. it includes performance venues and The Hayward, contemporary art gallery, situated on the bank of the Thames.

 Originating post war mid century, they are notable examples of brutalist architecture.
 The centre has external elements of beautiful board marked concrete and pre cast panels made from crushed Cornish granite.

 Dennis Crompton, one of the architects who designed Southbank Centre, argued that ‘People don’t fall in love with the buildings; they fall in love with the things made possible because of the buildings.’